 The Victorian Government made a commitment to deliver 100 new schools between 2019 and 2026.
-This includes the new Keelonith Primary School.
+This includes the new Keelonith Primary School which opened in 2021.

 Keelonith Primary School (pronounced keel-on-ith) was originally known by the interim name of Greenvale North West Primary School while it was being planned and built.

 as the first principal.
 Enrolments are now open for Prep to Year 6.

 information on the school, including enrolment, can be found on its official Facebook Page.